Four color theorem: Simplification and verification

-Since the proving of the theorem, efficient algorithms have been found for 4-coloring maps requiring only O(n2) time, where n is the number of vertices.
-In 1996, Neil Robertson, Daniel P. Sanders, Paul Seymour, and Robin Thomas created a quadratic-time algorithm, improving on a quartic-time algorithm based on Appel and Haken's proof.
-This new proof is similar to Appel and Haken's but more efficient because it reduces the complexity of the problem and requires checking only 633 reducible configurations.
+Since the proving of the theorem, a new approach has led to both a shorter proof and a more efficient algorithm for 4-coloring maps.
+In 1996, Neil Robertson, Daniel P. Sanders, Paul Seymour, and Robin Thomas created a quadratic-time algorithm (requiring only O(n2) time, where n is the number of vertices), improving on a quartic-time algorithm based on Appel and Haken's proof.
+The new proof, based on the same ideas, is similar to Appel and Haken's but more efficient because it reduces the complexity of the problem and requires checking only 633 reducible configurations.
 Both the unavoidability and reducibility parts of this new proof must be executed by a computer and are impractical to check by hand.
 In 2001, the same authors announced an alternative proof, by proving the snark conjecture.
 This proof remains unpublished, however.

 In 2005, Benjamin Werner and Georges Gonthier formalized a proof of the theorem inside the Coq proof assistant.
 This removed the need to trust the various computer programs used to verify particular cases; it is only necessary to trust the Coq kernel.